398 Hayes Street

 Absinthe is a popular French restaurant in Hayes Valley, right near the symphony and War Memorial Theater.
 It has long been a favorite of art patrons before performances.

 Why did we dine here? – We have never dined at Absinthe.
 Been here for drinks and always had it in the back of our minds that we needed to eat here.
 This restaurant is one of the highest rated on Yelp in San Francisco.
 Being huge fans of French food, it was just a matter of time.
+Our last visit was summer 2022 during the Pandemic.
+We dined at their parklet outside

 Summary – Absinthe fulfilled our expectations by serving excellent food in a romantic setting.
 Put it on a short list of candidates if you are in the area.
+4% healthy SF fee.

-Insider Tip – Make reservations in advance, Absinthe is fairly small
+Insider Tip – Make reservations in advance, Absinthe is fairly small and fills up fast.

 Cuisine – French